 Frequently Asked Questions

-What's the average uptime for warehouse robots in 2026?
+Q: What is the average uptime for warehouse robots in 2026?

-How much does robot downtime actually cost?
+Q: How much does robot downtime cost per hour?